0xarchit/tryhackme_owasptop10/README.md

 > Task 26: Insecure Deserialization - Code Execution
 - **Task Detail**: Demonstrating how insecure deserialization can lead to remote code execution vulnerabilities within an application.

-### Severity 9: Components With Known Vulnerabilities
+### Chapter 9: Components With Known Vulnerabilities

 > Task 27: Components With Known Vulnerabilities - Intro
 - **Task Detail**: Introduction to risks associated with using outdated components or libraries that contain known vulnerabilities.